Russia says drone attack on Moscow thwarted, 3 killed near Ukrainian border | Business

 - Russian Federation

-Russia said on Wednesday it had thwarted the latest Ukrainian drone attack on Moscow but three people were killed in a drone strike near the Ukrainian border.
+Russia said on Wednesday it had thwarted the latest Ukrainian drone attack on Moscow but that three people were killed in a separate drone strike on a health facility near the Ukrainian border.

+The governor of Russia's Belgorod region, which is near Ukraine and has come under frequent attack, said a drone had hit a sanatorium in a village, while another had been shot down.
+He said two people had died on the spot and doctors were unable to save the life of a third person.
+Separately, the governor of Kaluga region, south of Moscow, said another Ukrainian drone had been shot down without causing casualties or damage.

 Russia's state aviation authority said that all of Moscow's airports were later operating normally after a temporary flight suspension was imposed.